mike-ward/mike-ward.github.io/donate.md

 **Do you like stickers?**

 Donate $25 and get a couple of product stickers (pictured below).
 Want more than two?
 They're an additional $5 each.
-You're PayPal account must have a verified address.
+Your PayPal account must have a verified address.
 Leave a comment if you don't want stickers.

 ------------------------------------------------------------------------